fkie-cad/FACT_core/README.md

 [INSTALL.md](https://github.com/fkie-cad/FACT_core/blob/master/INSTALL.md).

 > [!IMPORTANT]
-> Note that while making extensive use of containers, FACT still contains a large number of dependencies
+> Note that while making extensive use of containers, FACT still contains many dependencies
 > (and there is no _uninstall_ provided).
 > If you want to keep your system clean, you can try one of the setup options provided in the following.